-(g) In the event a committee fails to afford consideration to any bill or resolution within the prescribed time where such consideration has been properly requested, the principal sponsor may report such failure in writing to the Speaker of the House and the Speaker thereupon may order the immediate discharge of the bill or resolution from a committee to the House floor.
+(g) In the event a committee fails to afford consideration to any bill or resolution within the prescribed time where such consideration has been properly requested, and where no other exceptions or considerations apply by the rules herein, the principal sponsor may report such failure in writing to the Speaker of the House and the Speaker thereupon may order the immediate discharge of the bill or resolution from a committee to the House floor.

-(h) All bills or resolutions reported from committee shall be placed on the calendar or, pursuant to the restrictions of these rules, on the consent calendar for the required period of time according to these rules before House consideration.
-Bills and resolutions reported from committees and received by the Clerk of the House prior to the convening of the session on a given legislative day shall be deemed to have been received, and therefore in order to be placed upon the appropriate calendar, as of that day.
-Bills and resolutions so received after the convening of the session on a given legislative day shall be deemed to have been received, and therefore in order to be placed upon the appropriate calendar, on the next legislative day and shall be considered a part of that day's business.
+22 (h) All bills or resolutions reported from committee shall be placed on the calendar or, 23 pursuant to the restrictions of these rules, on the consent calendar for the required period of time 24 according to these rules before House consideration.
+Bills and resolutions reported from 25 committees and received by the Clerk of the House prior to the convening of the session on a 26 given legislative day shall be deemed to have been received, and therefore in order to be placed 27 upon the appropriate calendar, as of that day.
+Bills and resolutions so received after the convening 28 of the session on a given legislative day shall be deemed to have been received, and therefore in 29 order to be placed upon the appropriate calendar, on the next legislative day and shall be 30 considered a part of that day's business.